krastin/packer-xenial-flask-ec2/README.md

 # packer-xenial-flask-ec2
 An EC2 AMI based on ubuntu xenial with flask

+# Purpose

+This repository attempts to store the minimum amount of code that is required to create a:
+- Ubuntu Xenial64 box
+- Flask running in development mode on port 8080
+- Standard NGINX reverse proxy from port 80 to 8080
+- using Packer
+- for Amazon AWS EC2

 # Prerequisites
 ## Install packer
 Grab packer and learn how to install it from [here](https://www.packer.io/intro/getting-started/install.html).